-Is Bank Statement and Financial Statement the Same?
+Are Bank Statements and Financial Statements the Same?
 Here’s What Sets Them Apart

 Table of Contents

-There are two commonly used documents to help understand an individual/company’s financial condition: bank statement and financial statement.
+There are two commonly used documents to help understand an individual or company’s financial condition: bank statements and financial statements.
 While both documents have similarities in presenting an overview of financial standing over a specific period, the differences lie in the scope of the information they provide.

 Then, what sets bank statements apart from financial statements?
 Find out the differences between them and their important role, especially for financial services companies.